 About 2.2 million men are now living in America after a diagnosis of prostate cancer … and about 30,000 die from prostate cancer every year.

-Since 2008, the Prostate Cancer Roundtable has acted as a forum through which all members of the U.S. prostate cancer advocacy community can act in concert to ensure a shared set of legislative and scientific priorities that affect the prevention, detection of risk, diagnosis, and management of prostate cancer.
-Our fundamental priorities are to ensure that, over time, we all work together on political, social, and legislative priorities that will lead to a major decrease in the annual incidence of newly diagnosed cases of prostate cancer; the early diagnosis and optimal treatment of all cases of clinically significant prostate cancer; and access to high quality care for all men diagnosed with this disease.
+Since 2008, the Prostate Cancer Roundtable has acted as a forum through which all members of the U.S. prostate cancer advocacy community can act in concert to ensure a shared set of policy and scientific priorities that affect the prevention, detection of risk, diagnosis, and management of prostate cancer.
+Our fundamental priorities are to ensure that, over time, we all work together on political, social, and policy priorities that will lead to a major decrease in the annual incidence of newly diagnosed cases of prostate cancer; the early diagnosis and optimal treatment of all cases of clinically significant prostate cancer; and access to high quality care for all men diagnosed with this disease.
 The Prostate Cancer Roundtable is an initiative of, and meetings are convened by, Men’s Health Network of Washington, DC.

 Prostate cancer is the most prevalent form of cancer among American males.
-Nearly 220,000 men were projected to be diagnosed with prostate cancer in 2010, and about 32,000 were projected to die from this disease.
+Approximately 230,000 men are diagnosed with prostate cancer each year, and about 30,000 will die from this disease.
 Any man may be at risk for prostate cancer, but increased risk factors are known to include race, family history, elevated prostate specific antigen (PSA) levels, positive findings on a digital rectal examination, exposure to Agent Orange and related chemicals, and selected pathological findings on prior biopsies.